mr-superonion/imPT/docs/overview.md

 # Overview

-FPFS is an open-source software for fast and accurate shear estimation.
+imPT is an open-source software for fast and accurate perturbation estimation on images.

++ The code implements [FPFS](https://github.com/mr-superonion/FPFS) algorithm
+  with auto-differentiation in jax;
++ TBD

 ## Basic installation